The Effects of Data Quality on Machine Learning Performance on Tabular Data: Experimental setup

 \subsection{Hardware}

-We ran our experiments on a DELTA D12z-M2-ZR machine.
-The server has AMD EPYC 7702P Xeon (2.00GHz-3.35GHz, 64-Core) processor, 512\,GB DDR4-3200 DIMM RAM and runs Ubuntu 20.04 LTS Server Edition.
-The server has two NVIDIA Quadro RTX GPUs (5000/16GB, A6000/48GB).}
+We ran the majority of our experiments on a DELTA D12z-M2-ZR machine.
+The server has AMD EPYC 7702P Xeon~(2.00GHz-3.35GHz, 64-Core) processor, 512\,GB DDR4-3200 DIMM RAM and runs Ubuntu 24.04 LTS Server Edition.
+The server has two NVIDIA Quadro RTX GPUs~(5000/16\,GB, A6000/48\,GB).}